ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 ### Flashing an application to the board

-mbed OS applications are binary files.
+mbed OS applications are binary files (or HEX).
 They're built locally (in your computer's project directory) and must be flashed (copied to) the board.

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** yotta builds a separate application binary for each target under you application directory.
 In our example, the binary will be at ``/blinky/build/frdm-k64f-gcc/source/``.
 The file is ``my_blink.bin``.</span>